amida-tech/amida-notification-microservice/README.md

 gulp
 ```
 Setting Up For Push Notifications
 * Note that you can only send Apple push notifications if your host is configured with SSL termination.
 Without this, Apple may permanently invalidate the `key` you use to send the push notification.
-To enable sending Apple push notifications set the `PUSH_NOTIFICATION_APN_ENABLED` value in `.env` to true.
+To enable sending Apple push notifications set the `PUSH_NOTIFICATIONS_APN_ENABLED` value in `.env` to true.
 - Also, if you are developing for the Amida team, most of the required keys and files specified below can be readily accessed in the Amida OnePassword Account.

-- If you haven't already, create a `microservice user` on the Auth Service with username matching your `AUTH_MICROSERVICE_SERVICE_USER_USERNAME` in `.env`.
+- If you haven't already, create a `microservice user` on the Auth Service with username matching your `PUSH_NOTIFICATIONS_SERVICE_USER_USERNAME` in `.env`.

 - iOS Notifications
   - Obtain an Apple Developer Key and corresponding KeyId.
 You can download this file by logging into the team's Apple developer console on `developer.apple.com`.
 Navigate to `Keys` on the left pane and create or download a key.
 Add this file to the root of the project and rename it to `iosKey.p8`.
-Add the corresponding `Key ID` to the `.env`'s `PUSH_NOTIFICATION_APN_KEY_ID` value.
+Add the corresponding `Key ID` to the `.env`'s `PUSH_NOTIFICATIONS_APN_KEY_ID` value.
-  - Set the `PUSH_NOTIFICATION_APN_TEAM_ID` value in the `.env` file.
+  - Set the `PUSH_NOTIFICATIONS_APN_TEAM_ID` value in the `.env` file.
 The is the ios developer teamID and can be found by logging into your Apple Developer console.
-  - If you are sending push notifications in development mode (not distribution or test flight), set the `PUSH_NOTIFICATION_APN_ENV` in `.env` to "development" otherwise set it to "production".
+  - If you are sending push notifications in development mode (not distribution or test flight), set the `PUSH_NOTIFICATIONS_APN_ENV` in `.env` to "development" otherwise set it to "production".
-  - Set the `PUSH_NOTIFICATION_APN_TOPIC` value in `.env` to the iOS AppId value.
+  - Set the `PUSH_NOTIFICATIONS_APN_TOPIC` value in `.env` to the iOS AppId value.
 You can obtain this in the Apple developer console.

 - Android Notifications
-  - Set the `PUSH_NOTIFICATION_FCM_SERVER_KEY` value in `.env`.
+  - Set the `PUSH_NOTIFICATIONS_FCM_SERVER_KEY` value in `.env`.
 This can be obtained from the Team's Firebase console.
 Note that the `Server key` is different from `API key`.
 The later is configured on a device for receiving notifications.

 ## Deployment